After you learn that the average cost of a wedding is almost $26,000, you may feel pressured to skip your honeymoon.

 So before you dive into the whirlpool of wedding planning, invest in a comprehensive planner book.
 It’s a small expense that can yield big savings, making your dream wedding a financially attainable reality.

 Now that you know the top 15 tips on how to save money on your wedding, you can start planning.
 With a little creativity and foresight, you won’t have to sacrifice quality for cost.

 If you want to customize your own wedding invitations, Greetings Island would love to be part of your special day.
-Check out our collection of wedding invitations & save the date cards.
+Check out our collection of wedding card design invitation masterpieces & save the date cards.
 With so many unique templates available, you’re guaranteed to fall in love.